MicrosoftDocs/learn/learn-pr/wwl-data-ai/get-started-prompt-flow/includes/1-introduction.md

 :::image type="content" source="../media/prompt-flow-feature.png" alt-text="Diagram showing prompt flow as a feature of Azure Machine Learning and Azure AI.":::

 > [!Note]
-> Throughout this module, the focus is on understanding and exploring prompt flow, whether that is through the Azure Machine Learning or Azure AI studio.
+> Throughout this module, the focus is on understanding and exploring prompt flow.
+The content applies to the prompt flow experience in both Azure Machine Learning and Azure AI studio.

 Prompt flow takes a **prompt** as input, which in the context of LLMs, refers to the query provided to the LLM application to generate a response.
 It's the text or set of instructions given to the LLM application, prompting it to generate output or perform a specific task.